 The Company is committed to maintain the highest standards of Corporate Governance.
 TheDirectors adhere to the requirements set out by the Securities and Exchange Board ofIndia's Corporate Governance Practices and have implemented all the stipulationsprescribed.

 Pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 aseparate section titled Corporate Governance' has been included in this annualreport along with the reports on Management Discussion and Analysis.

 Your Directors wish to express their sincere appreciation for the co-operation andassistance received from the Bankers Regulatory Authorities Stakeholders includingCustomers and other business associates who have extended their valuable support andencouragement during the year under review.

 The directors also acknowledge the hard work dedication and commitment of theemployees of the Company.
-The enthusiasm and unstinting efforts of the employees haveenabled the Company to continue being a leading player in the Retail Sector.
+The enthusiasm and unstinting efforts of the employees haveenabled the Company to continue being a leading player in the Telecom Industry.

 | ||On behalf of the Board of Directors |

 |Date : November 112017 ||Executive Chairman |